Help us in the race against dementia

 “Prioritising good sleep habits is crucial for maintaining optimal brain health and function.
 Chronic sleep deprivation has been shown to impair cognitive function, including memory, attention and decision-making, which may be related to the impaired disposal of waste products in the brain.”

-Dr Andrew McKinnon, a RAD Fellow and clinical neuropsychologist at Sydney University, who became interested in dementia research due to the limited effectiveness of existing interventions and the lack of curative treatments of the condition, said:
+Dr Andrew McKinnon, a Race Against Dementia Fellow and clinical neuropsychologist at Sydney University, who became interested in dementia research due to the limited effectiveness of existing interventions and the lack of curative treatments of the condition, said:

 “Approximately one-third of Alzheimer’s Disease cases are attributable to modifiable risk factors.
 My research focuses on further identifying and delineating these factors, with a particular focus on sleep-wake disturbance.
 Comprehensive understanding of the contribution of sleep to dementia risk will not only advance understanding of crucial underlying biological mechanisms, but will also inform clinical diagnostics at varying stages of cognitive decline.”